 7. You chose an RLT-based estate plan because you live in a state where the probate process is often expensive and onerous, such as Florida, (a “bad probate” state).
 Many people choose to use RLT-based estate plans because they live in states which require difficult, expensive, and time-consuming probate processes.
 In these states, the RLTs are generally used to avoid the need for probate.

-Funding Needed and Timing: If your intent in using an RLT is to avoid the need for a probate process at your death, then you need to fund your RLT as fully as possible prior to your death, preferably as soon as possible after it has been signed.
-You then need to ensure that you keep it that way.
+Funding Needed and Timing: If your intent in using an RLT is to avoid the need for a probate process at your death, then you will need to fully fund your RLT as soon as possible after you have created it, and ensure that it stays that way during your lifetime.

-8. You chose an RLT-based estate plan primarily because you wanted to be able to make a list of specific bequests of money or other assets, and to be able to change those bequests from time to time as easily as possible, and without having to formally amend your Will.
+8. You chose an RLT-based estate plan primarily because you wanted to be able to make a list of specific bequests of money or other assets, and to be able to easily change those bequests without having to formally amend your Will.
 Many Wills contain a provision that allows for the creator to provide a separate list of tangible personal property items to be distributed to specific people.
 This allows the creator to make a list, separately from the Will, and then to change the list from time to time, without changing the Will.
 If the items provided are not likely to become the subject of disputes, then this kind of provision may be fine.
 However, it does not allow for bequests of assets other than tangible personal property, such as cash bequests.
 In addition, if an item is valuable, either economically or sentimentally, and more than one person wants it, the list may not end up being effective since it is not legally binding.
-Because an RLT can incorporate a legally binding list by reference, and because an RLT can also allow the list to provide for cash bequests as well as specific tangible personal items, many people who want to be able to make and then change lists of specific bequests decide to use an RLT-based estate plan.
+Because an RLT can incorporate a legally binding list by reference, and because an RLT can also allow the list to provide for bequests of all types of assets, and not just tangible personal items, many people who want to be able to make and then change lists of specific bequests decide to use an RLT-based estate plan.

 Funding Needed and Timing: If the ability to easily make and change specific bequests is the primary reason you decided to use an RLT-based plan, then you do not need to fund the RLT during your lifetime unless another factor becomes important in the future.